Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Ensure staff are trained and have awareness of current guidelines for the activity they’re involved with

-• Ensure staff follow relevant policies and procedures (including sporting body rules and qualifications of officials), for example the AfPE’s ‘Safe Practice in Physical Education’ guide
+• Ensure staff follow relevant policies and procedures (including sporting body rules and qualifications of officials), for example, the AfPE’s ‘Safe Practice: in Physical Education, School Sport and Physical Activity - Association for Physical Education’ guide

 • Record and report accidents as soon as possible